hurryabit/hurryabit.github.io/_posts/2021-11-29-gedankenexperiment.md

 ---
 title: "A gedankenexperiment on vaccination"
-description: "I'm describing a gedankenexperiment that hopefully helps to convince people to get vaccinated against COVID-19 despite all the uncertainties surrounding the topic."
+description: "I'm describing a thought experiment that hopefully helps to convince people to get vaccinated despite feeling uncertain about some aspects of COVID-19."
 header:
     image: /assets/images/gedankenexperiment/header.png
 category: Blog